omines/antispam-bundle/docs/mkdocs/features.md

 When enabled all validators and other components still generate errors as usual, following `stealth` rules where enabled.
 At the end of the process all errors are dropped, not hampering successful validation.

-All quarantine and logging are still present, all events are still dispatched.
+All logging is still present, all events are still dispatched.
 This allows you both to evaluate form filtering rules, and to implement custom behavior such as *"fake pass"*.

 By default `passive` is **disabled** both at the form and component level.

 ## Quarantine

-Whenever a form fails validation due to antispam measures, the form evaluation result is put in the **Quarantine**.

-In the default configuration only file based quarantine is enabled at `var/quarantine` in your project root.
-All spam detections are logged as YAML arrays per day, making the date-stamped files both readable by humans and by code should you want to run analysis.
+Quarantine was removed from the base bundle and is left up to the implementor via events.

 ## Forms